GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

     └── repo.yaml
 ```

 9. In the `namespaces` directory, create two sub-directories named `kcc-tutorial-dev` and `kcc-tutorial-prod`.
-These directory names must match the namespaces created in step 10 of the Config Connector set up.
+These directory names must match the namespaces created previously in the Config Connector set up.

 10. Create configuration files for namespaces in `kcc-tutorial-dev` and `kcc-tutorial-prod`.
 Even though the namespaces are already created during the Config Connector set up, by creating namespace configuration in these directories, it will let Config Sync know that this is a namespace directory as opposed to an abstract namespace directory.
 ```